seldonlabs/edmc_clog/README.md

 ## Installation

 1. Version [0.2.0](https://github.com/seldonlabs/edmc_clog/archive/v0.2.0.zip) only supports EDMC up to version 3.46.
 For EDMC v3.51beta0 or later you need to clone this repository or download and extract the [repository zip archive](https://github.com/seldonlabs/edmc_clog/archive/master.zip) in your EDMC plugin directory.
+Version v0.2.3 supports EDMC 5.0.
 2. Then reboot or start EDMC.

 ## Usage